 Delays in Probate

 It’s not uncommon for there to be delays during the probate process, which can lengthen the time until closing by months or even years.
 One of the most common reasons for a delay is a contested will.
 An heir may contest some aspect of the will, even the appointment of the administrator.
-If the will is contested, a hearing is usually required for the court to decide on the validity of the will.
+If the will is contested, a hearing is usually required for the court to decide on the validity of the probate will.
 Both sides will present evidence to support their story as to whether the will should be followed.
 Creditors must present any claims to the estate showing that money is owed to them.
 The administrator decides whether to accept the claim and pay the amount owed or to reject it.
 If a claim is rejected, the creditor may file a lawsuit, which also extends the probate process.
 The administrator must search for any property owned by the deceased.
 This is another step that can take some time.
 They must be able to prove ownership, which could mean finding documentation from the appropriate sources.
 Once everything else is taken care of, the administrator may be required to prepare an accounting statement of all actions taken and how funds have been distributed up to the final settlements.
 The court may need to approve the accounting statement before the remaining funds are distributed out to the heirs.
 It is after this point that the final assets are handed out to those named in the will and the estate is closed.

 How to Get Your Inheritance Sooner

 As you can see, it can take months or even years before an heir will receive the money their loved one intended for them to have.
 There is a way you can get access to your inheritance before probate closes.
 A probate cash advance will give you a portion of your inheritance right away, no matter how long probate takes.
 A cash advance company will provide the funding to you based on the dollar amount of the inheritance you are supposed to receive.
 There is no other obligation from you, and it doesn’t matter about your current financial situation.
-While there are other options, such as a probate loan, a cash advance is often the better option for heirs and less expensive.
+While there are other options, such as a probate loan or loans on estates, a cash advance is often the better option for heirs and less expensive.

 The Benefits of Probate Cash Advance Inheritance Funding

-Another benefit is the fact that you do not need to have a great credit history or even good credit now to qualify.
+Another benefit of an advance on inheritance is the fact that you do not need to have a great credit history or even good credit now to qualify.
 A person with bad credit may still be eligible for a probate cash advance.
 Qualification and rates don’t depend on your employment or income or any other factor about you other than your inheritance.
 Perhaps the most important benefit of a cash advance against your inheritance is that the advance is non-recourse.
 This means that you are not responsible for paying the finance company.
 If something happens to the estate and no money is left to pay the cash advance, the company loses out instead of you.
 If it is delayed for years, they must wait to receive payment.
 The finance company cannot come after you for the money.
 Once they receive payment directly from the estate, any amount left over will be distributed to you as stated in the will or by the court.
 Most cash advance companies are able to provide nationwide funding even if you live in another state.
 They may be licensed in New York or Rhode Island while the estate is in North Dakota and the heir is in South Dakota or North Carolina.
 However, the process of getting your money is just as quick and simple as if you lived in NY as well.